EricMFink/PRcasebook/Chapters/Part 3 - Duty of Care/Malpractice.md

 To that, we would simply repeat that all the evidence in this case was submitted to a jury of twelve citizens of this community, nine of whom found for the attorney.
 Even though we may have found differently had we sat as jurors in this case, we cannot disturb their verdict, as it was sufficiently supported by the evidence.

-# Questions
+\halfsep

+\Begin{questions}

-What was the harm to Roach's estate?
+1. What was the harm to Roach's estate?
 Could Runner have prevented that harm?
 Could anyone else have prevented the harm?

-What was the error in the jury instructions?
+2. What was the error in the jury instructions?
 Do you agree with the court's conclusion that the error was not prejudicial?

+\End{questions}

-# <a href="https://scholar.google.com/scholar_case?case=14068277850550158496">TIG Ins. v.
-Giffin Winning Cohen & Bodewes, 444 F. 3d 587 (7th Cir.
-2006)</a>
+\case{TIG Ins, v.
+Giffin, Winning, Cohen & Bodewes}{444 F. 3d 587}{7th Cir.
+2006}

-_Summary:_ The Giffin Winning Law Firm represented Illinois State University ("ISU"), defendant, in a gender discrimination action, and failed to produce three gender equity studies to Joel Bellows, attorney for the plaintiffs.
-Subsequently, Latham & Watkins replaced Giffin Winning.
-Soon afterward, Gorrell, a former employee of ISU, gave Bellows the studies and claimed they were based on a nonexistent database.
-Bellows moved to sanction Giffin Winning and ISU for not producing the database, and TIG paid Latham & Watkins $1.2 million to defend ISU.
-The action ultimately settled, and TIG filed a malpractice action against Giffin Winning for failing to produce the studies.
-The district court dismissed the action, and the circuit court affirmed, holding that TIG failed to allege proximate cause because the injury was not foreseeable.
+### EVANS, Circuit Judge.

 TIG Insurance Company appeals the dismissal of its malpractice case against the Giffin Winning law firm and one of its attorneys, Carol Hansen Posegate.

-To explain the malpractice claim we must reach back to the underlying lawsuit, in which Giffin Winning, at least for a time, represented Illinois State University (ISU) in a class-action, gender-discrimination lawsuit brought by several female professors.
+To explain the malpractice claim we must reach back to the underlying lawsuit, in which Giffin Winning, at least for a time, represented Illinois State University (ISU) in a class-action, genderdiscrimination lawsuit brought by several female professors.
 In the suit, the plaintiffs contended that they were being paid less than male professors and that ISU retaliated against female professors who complained about the discrimination.
 Their attorney was Joel Bellows.
 TIG was ISU's liability insurer at the time and it paid the attorney fees which are at the heart of the present malpractice action; TIG, in turn, was reimbursed by its reinsurers.

 The malpractice alleged in the present case arose out of discovery problems in the case.
 The major problem involved Giffin Winning's failure to produce three documents called gender equity studies (two of which are at issue here) in their response to a discovery request.
 The response was signed in October 1996.
 A month later the case was stayed.
 Soon thereafter, the law firm of Latham & Watkins filed an appearance on behalf of ISU and essentially took control of ISU's defense, though Giffin Winning remained of record.
 Latham had an attorney-client relationship with ISU's insurer TIG.
 Giffin Winning did not.